syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Trendlines.md

 ### MovingAverage

-MovingAverage Trendline can be rendered by setting the Type of the trendline as **MovingAverage**.
+Moving average trendline can be rendered by setting the type to **MovingAverage**.

 {% highlight cshtml %}